tosc/vim/README.md

 * Look at neobundle to make installation easier.
 * Add definition jedi usages and stuff like that.
 * Look at syntastics spellchecker.
-* Make tags project specific.
-Currently language specific.
 * Add option to disable git draw.
 Already exists?
 * Create unite source for external commands.
-Switch to thar unite to get more output fron program.
+Switch to that unite buffer to get more output from program.

 * Create a orgmode.
 Use something like vims help file and save all information I find useful with easy search tags.
 Save links to where information was found and description of thing and location of where I used it.
 * Change my buildcommands to use vimproc and output all the information to a buffer.
 Add a leader binding to kill the process and also make sure to kill it when you run something new.
 (Doesn't unite make basically do this?)